 Fatigue is a common problem in the VR medium.
 Making a user over-extend their visual boundaries often tires them.
 People are pretty lazy so it’s best to keep all interactivity or focusable elements inside their forward line of sight.

 Google published a great illustration of the ideal XY head movement safe zones.
 The green zones are the better zones in which the experience should take focus whereas the red or bad zones to design within.

 Movement is a new focus on user experience design in the medium of VR.
-There are no simulated barriers which we may currently be used to.
-Video games, for example, may seem to highlight the open world sense of reality but actually have a linear flow for the perspective of the user playing the game.
+There are no simulated barriers that we may currently be used to.
+Video games, for example, may seem to highlight the open-world sense of reality but actually have a linear flow for the perspective of the user playing the game.
 The user is conditioned to believe they can “go anywhere” but the game design itself pushes you in the direction you are supposed to go over time.
-Designers do a good job disguising this by designing massive landscapes and scenery giving users the open world experience.
+Designers do a good job disguising this by designing massive landscapes and scenery giving users the open-world experience.

 A user playing a virtual game can make the choice to either stand or sit.
 There is a debate going on if a game or experience should be designed for “standing” or “sitting” or both.
 It seems that standing would highlight the virtual experience as opposed to sitting in regard to movement.

 There is a massive amount of VR related gadgets on the market already.
 Some highlight specific features and can run standalone while others are more powerful and require a pretty advanced computer to render.